Stop Black Ram.

-The forests of the Yaak Valley (deep in the Kootenai National Forest) have become a line in the sand.
+The ancient forests of the Yaak Valley, deep in the remote Kootenai National Forest, have become a line in the sand.

-This remote ancient forest is home to an endangered population of grizzly bears and contains 600-800 year old larch trees nestled alongside of giant subalpine fir, spruce, red cedar and western hemlock trees.
+This one-of-a-kind ancient forest is home to an increasingly endangered population of grizzly bears and contains 600-800 year old larch trees nestled alongside of giant subalpine fir, spruce, red cedar and western hemlock.

-A 95,000+ acre logging project known as Black Ram was approved in 2022 — which was set to destroy this majestic old growth forest.
+A 95,000+ acre logging project known as Black Ram, approved by the U.S. Forest Service in 2022, was set to destroy this majestic old-growth forest.

-Thankfully, our collective efforts to intervene were successful, and the Black Ram project was subsequently halted by a federal judge.
+Thankfully, our collective efforts to intervene were successful, and the Black Ram project was subsequently halted in court by a federal judge.

 But the U.S. Forest Service has now appealed the decision to the Ninth Circuit.